willfaught/paige/README.md

     <dd>Optional.
 String.
 CSS value.
 Image maximum height.
 Default is <code>20rem</code>.</dd>
     <dt><code>maxwidth</code></dt>
     <dd>Optional.
 String.
 CSS value.
 Image maximum width.</dd>
+    <dt><code>process</code></dt>
+    <dd>Optional.
+String or boolean.
+If a string, it is the Hugo image processing <a href="https://gohugo.io/content-management/image-processing/#image-processing-methods">methods</a> and <a href="https://gohugo.io/content-management/image-processing/#image-processing-options">options</a>, mixed together.
+If no method is specified, resize is used.
+If no image dimensions are given, the originals are used.
+If a boolean that is true, the Hugo image processing method resize is used, and the default Hugo image processing options are used.</dd>
     <dt><code>stretch</code></dt>
     <dd>Optional.
 Boolean.
 Whether to stretch the image fully horizontally.</dd>
     <dt><code>title</code></dt>